Garden waste and home composting

 Other options for garden waste

 Each week you can put up to five bags of garden waste out in sturdy refuse sacks for collection along with ordinary household rubbish.
-Please don’t put garden waste in the orange Smart Sacks which are only for recycling.
+These don't have to be specially marked.
+Please don’t put garden waste in the clear Smart Sacks which are only for recycling.

 Bags must contain only green waste or garden waste, we cannot collect bags of soil or heavy materials and the bags must be liftable by waste collection crews.
 Any bags which are too heavy will not be collected.